 The Maui gas transmission pipeline runs 299 kilometres from the Oaonui Production Station in South Taranaki to the Huntly Power Station in the North Island and was purchased by Firstgas in June 2016.
 The Maui pipeline began transmission in 1979 and carried 18 PJ of gas from the Maui field in its first year of operation.
-For the GY2021, the Maui Pipeline carried 124 PJ of gas from seven production stations that are directly connected to the pipeline.
+For the GY2022, the Maui Pipeline carried 114 PJ of gas from seven production stations that are directly connected to the pipeline.
 More than half of that gas goes to two consumers - the Huntly Power Station and the two methanol plants at Motunui owned by Methanex.

-Firstgas also owns other gas transmission pipelines (referred to as the Non-Maui gas transmission system) that are directly connected to the Maui pipeline at 14 interconnection points.
+Firstgas also owns other gas transmission pipelines (referred to as the Non-Maui gas transmission system) that are directly connected to the Maui pipeline at four interconnection points.
 This system was largely built between 1968 and the mid-1980s by the Natural Gas Corporation (NGC).
 It was purchased by Vector in 2005, and subsequently by Firstgas in April 2016.
-Gas is taken from this transmission system and delivered to 139 Delivery Points (DPs) owned by Firstgas.
-These DPs supply both distribution networks and large, directly connected gas consumers such as industrial plants and power stations.
+Gas is taken from this transmission system and delivered to 131 Delivery Points (DPs) supplying distribution networks and large, directly connected gas consumers such as industrial plants and power stations.